shelajev/graalvm-workshop/5/README.md

-# Smaller executables for GraalVM native image
+# Deployment options for GraalVM native images

-*Estimated time: 7 minutes.*
+*Estimated time: 15 minutes.*

 In the previous part we've build a small microservice that can respond to the HTTP traffic.
 Let's continue using it and try to explore some options how we can deploy it differently.